lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The fragment sender MUST send SCHC Fragments such that, all together, they contain all the tiles of the fragmented SCHC Packet.

-The fragment sender MUST send at least one All-1 SCHC Fragment or at least one All-1 ACK REQ.
+The fragment sender MUST send

+- at least one All-1 SCHC Fragment
+- or at least one SCHC ACK REQ with the W field corresponding to the last window.

-The fragment sender MUST listen for SCHC ACK messages after having sent an All-1 SCHC Fragment or an All-1 ACK REQ.
+The fragment sender MUST listen for SCHC ACK messages after having sent

+- an All-1 SCHC Fragment
+- or a SCHC ACK REQ with the W field corresponding to the last window.

 Profiles MAY specify other times at which the fragment sender MUST listen for SCHC ACK messages.

-Each time a fragment sender sends an All-1 SCHC Fragment or an All-1 ACK REQ,
+Each time a fragment sender sends an All-1 SCHC Fragment or a SCHC ACK REQ,

 - it MUST increment the Attempts counter
 - it MUST reset the Retransmission Timer

 On Retransmission Timer expiration

-- if Attempts is strictly less than MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC All-1 ACK REQ and MUST increment the Attempts counter
+- if Attempts is strictly less than MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC ACK REQ with the W field corresponding to the last window and it MUST increment the Attempts counter
 - otherwise the fragment sender MUST send a SCHC Sender-Abort and it MUST release all resource associated with this SCHC Packet.

 On receiving a SCHC ACK,

-- if the W field in the SCHC ACK corresponds to the number of the last window of the SCHC Packet,
+- if the W field in the SCHC ACK corresponds to the last window of the SCHC Packet,

   * if the C bit is set, the sender MUST release all resource associated with this SCHC Packet and MUST exit successfully
   * otherwise,

     - the fragment sender MUST send SCHC Fragment messages containing all the tiles that are reported missing in the SCHC ACK.
-    - the last message in this sequence of SCHC Fragment messages MUST be an All-1 SCHC Fragment, or a SCHC All-1 ACK REQ MUST be sent after the sequence
+    - if the last message in this sequence of SCHC Fragment messages is not an All-1 SCHC Fragment, then a SCHC ACK REQ with the W field corresponding to the last window MUST be sent after the sequence

 - otherwise, the fragment sender

   * MUST send SCHC Fragment messages containing the tiles that are reported missing in the SCHC ACK
-  * then it MAY send a SCHC All-1 ACK REQ
+  * then it MAY send a SCHC ACK REQ with the W field corresponding to the last window

 See {{Fig-ACKonerrorSnd}} for an example of a Finite State Machine implementing the sender behaviour.